zdenda142/qb-armyjob/README.md

 - /paytow [id] - Makes payment to the tow driver.
 - /paylawyer [id] - Makes payment to the lawyer.
 - /radar - Toggles the police radar.

+## Features
+- Classical requirements like on duty/off duty, clothing, vehicle, stash etc.
+- Citizen ID based armory (Whitelisted)
+- Fingerprint test
+- Evidence locker (stash)
+- Whitelisted vehicles
+- Speed radars across the map
+- Stormram
+- Impounding player vehicle (permanent / for an amount of money)
+- Integrated jail system
+- Bullet casings
+- GSR
+- Blood drop
+- Evidence bag & Money bag
+- Police radar
+- Handcuff as an item (Can used via command too.
+Check Commands section.)
+- Emergency services can see each other on map
 - /911 [message] - Sends a report to emergency services.
 - /911r [id] - Used to respond the emergency alerts.
 - /911a [message] - Sends an anonymous report to emergency services (gives no location).